Communere/communere.github.io/_posts/2020-01-14-why-we-are-the-best-from-the-rest.md

 - UK timetable for the development team
 - Remote teams are more cost effective, time efficient and agile

-Communere is London’s leading remote Software Development As A Service team.
+Communere is London’s leading remote Software Development as a Service team.

 Our product is our people; we have a remote network of world class software developers who specialise in Angular, Artificial Intelligence, Backend, Frontend, Fullstack, React, React Native, GraphQL, among others, who are trained professionals who receive training both in the office and online to ensure they are knowledgeable and skilled to build your products.